nojronatron/nojronatron.github.io/continuing-education/web-dev-cms-overviews.md

 > Are there other navigation linking options besides a header-based Nav Bar?

+- Use Anchor links to other areas internal (or external) to the site.
+- Use buttons with anchor links (although this is discouraged for accessibility reasons).

 Asset Library:

 - Photos and other assets can be stored here.